Qumulo/docs/managing-snapshots.md

 If you have more than 50 snapshots, you can navigate between pages of snapshots using the pagination controls at the top and bottom of the table.

-{% include image.html alt="Pagination Controls" file="administrator-guide/managing-snapshots-pagination.png" %}
+{% include image.html alt="Pagination controls" file="administrator-guide/managing-snapshots-pagination.png" %}

 {% include tip.html content="The controls at the bottom of the table will also let you jump to a specific page, or change the number of rows per page." %}

 ### Finding Specific Snapshots

 Since snapshots are divided into pages, you won't be able to rely on the web browser's built-in find functionality to find a specific snapshot.
 To replace this, the table has its own filtering functionality that will allow you to search for specific snapshots by name, creation time, or any other column in the table.

-{% include image.html alt="Filter Toggle" file="administrator-guide/managing-snapshots-filter-off.png" %}

 1. Click the filter toggle button at the top of the table next to the pagination controls.
 1. Click one of the new inputs that has appeared between the table's header and its content.